energietransitie/needforheat-gearup-app/docs/project-structure.md

 ## .github
 The `.github` folder contains all the repository workflows.
 These workflows run everytime a pull request gets opened or changes are commited to an already open pull request.
 There is also a pullrequest template in this folder.

-For more explanation, check out [GitHub documentation of the project](./github.md)
+For more explanation, check out the [GitHub documentation of the project](./github.md)

 ---